seitaro-white/blog/_pages/about.md

   image: "/images/zakim.jpg"
 ---

-I'm a senior data scientist who excels at data wrangling, machine learning, exploratory analysis, and data visualizations.

-Etc, etc, etc
+I'm a legal engineer interested in Data Science, with over a years experience programming in Python.
+I'm particularly interested Natural Language Processing, graph networks and data visualisation of qualitative (rather than quantitative) information.